Smart1-hub/vet_clinic/README.md

 ## Vet-Clinic: DB

-This is a relational database for a vet clinic.
-Transactions are used to update and delete records.
-Aggregate functions and GROUP BY are also used to answer analytical questions.
+This project is a relational database for a vet clinic.
+Some new tables and foreign key columns are added to the existing animals table to model one-to-many relationships.
+Afterward, JOIN is used to query the data.

 ## Getting Started